AaltoSciComp/scicomp-docs/triton/apps/gcc.rst

 Available installations
 -----------------------

-Besides system compiler on login node, there are various GCC versions installed as modules.
+System compiler is installed only on the login node.
+Other versions of GCC are installed as modules.

 .. csv-table::
    :delim: |